shanna/swift/README.md

 ## Performance notes

-The current version creates DateTime objects for timestamp fields and this is roughly 80% slower on rubies older than 1.9.3.
+1. The current version creates DateTime objects for timestamp fields and this is roughly 80% slower on rubies older than 1.9.3.
+2. On rubies older than 1.9.3, Swift will try using [home_run](https://github.com/jeremyevans/home_run) for performance.

 ### DB